 Patients who undergo bariatric surgery report unexpected increases in the quality of their lives.
 They don’t need extra seats on airplanes.
 They can go on rides at amusement parks without issues.
 And they can take long walks or play with their children or grandchildren without feeling winded or exhausted.

 Then there are the monetary gains.

 Ready to Experience These Bariatric Surgery Benefits?

 Bariatric surgery is by no means a vanity procedure.
 The surgeries used today are performed for health reasons only.
-If you are currently obese with a BMI of 40 or above (or 35 with weight-related conditions like type 2 diabetes), then gastric sleeve, gastric bypass, lap band, or non-surgical interventions like gastric balloon may be right for you.
+If you are obese with a BMI of 40 or above (or 35 with weight-related conditions like type 2 diabetes), gastric sleeve, gastric bypass, lap band, or non-surgical interventions like gastric balloon may be right.

-You can experience all of these benefits along with safe and rapid weight loss by contacting a qualified bariatric surgeon.
+You can experience these benefits and safe and rapid weight loss by contacting a qualified bariatric surgeon.
 If you live in Los Angeles, Glendale, or Encino, call Healthy Life Bariatrics to discuss one of these surgeries and how you may benefit from them.
-You’ll gain more mobility, a higher quality of life, and so much more.
-Get started by picking up the phone and dialing (310)694-4486.
+You’ll gain more mobility, a higher quality of life, and more.
+Get started by picking up the phone and dialing (310)807-1735.